hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 ---

-One of the most amazing aspects of the human's visual system is the ability to recognize similar objects and scenes.
+One of the most amazing aspects of the human visual system is the ability to recognize similar objects and scenes.
 We don't need hundreds of photos of the same face to be able to differentiate it among thousands of other faces that we've seen.
-We don't need thousands of images of the Eiffel Tower to recognize that unique architecture landmark when we visit Paris.
-Is it possible to design a Deep Neural Network with the similar ability to tell which objects are visually similar and which ones are not?
+We don't need thousands of images of the Eiffel Tower to recognize that unique architectureal landmark when we visit Paris.
+Is it possible to design a Deep Neural Network with a similar ability to tell which objects are visually similar and which ones are not?
 That's essentially what **Deep Metric Learning** attempts to solve.

 <!--
 Advanced readers may immediately recognize by the description that this topic is intimately related to One-Shot Learning.
 The techniques of Metric Learning are commonly embraced in the field of One-Shot Learning, and sometimes these terms are even used interchangeably (e.g. by [Andrew Ng][andrewng_meme] in his [Deep Learning course][andrewng_one_shot_learning]).
 However, they are completely different fields &mdash; One-Shot Learning uses more than just Metric Learning techniques, and Metric Learning can be applied in other problems as well.
 -->

-Although this blog post is mainly about **Supervised Deep Metric Learning** and is self-sufficient by its own, it would be benefitial for you to consider getting familiar with traditional Metric Learning methods (i.e. without Neural Networks) to develop a broader understanding on this topic.
+Although this blog post is mainly about **Supervised Deep Metric Learning** and is self-sufficient on its own, it would be beneficial for you to consider getting familiar with traditional Metric Learning methods (i.e. without Neural Networks) to develop a broader understanding of this topic.
 I highly recommend the [introductory guides on Metric Learning][sklearn_metric_learning_guide] as a starter.
 If you want to get into the formal mathematical side of things, I recommend the tutorial by [Diaz et al. (2020)][diaz_tutorial_metric_math].
-More advanced Metric Learning methods includes the popular [t-SNE (van der Maaten & Hinton, 2008)][tsne_paper] and the new shiny [UMAP (McInnes et al., 2018)][umap_paper] that everybody uses nowadays for data clustering and visualization.
+More advanced Metric Learning methods include the popular [t-SNE (van der Maaten & Hinton, 2008)][tsne_paper] and the new shiny [UMAP (McInnes et al., 2018)][umap_paper] that everybody uses nowadays for data clustering and visualization.

 This article is organized as follows.
 In the **"Direct Approaches"** section, I will quickly glance through the methods that were commonly used for Deep Metric Learning, before the rise of angular margin methods in 2017.
 Then, in **Moving Away from Direct Approaches**, I will describe the transitioning to current angular margin SOTA models and the reasons why we ditch the direct approaches.
 Then, in the **"State-of-the-Art Approaches"** section, I will describe in more detail the advances in Metric Learning in recent years.